Certification

 4. The ABPNS Exam Committee Chairman will notify all examinees of results.

-5. The ABPNS Secretary-Treasurer will notify all examinees of the next step.
+5. The ABPNS Secretary will notify all examinees of the next step.

 List of Examinations

-• ABPNS Oral Exam: Exam given by the ABPNS to those seeking pediatric RFP but who have not taken the pediatric-focused ABNS oral exam (they may have taken the general ABNS oral exam, or they might be Canadians)
+• ABPNS Oral Exam: Exam given by the ABPNS to those seeking a subspecialty credential in pediatric neurological surgery but have not taken the pediatric-focused ABNS oral exam (they may have taken the general ABNS oral exam, or they might be certified by the RCPS(C))

 • ABPNS Written Focused-Practice Exam: Exam given to all those who have completed an ACPNF-accredited fellowship and who are seeking a pediatric RFP.
 If unsuccessful at passing the examination on the first attempt, the applicant must re-take the examination at the next scheduled test date.
 If the applicant is unable to complete the re-examination process successfully, he or she must reapply and again meet all of the requirements outlined above.